Anonymous4078/dominity-docs/docs/docs/Routing in Dominity/creating pages.md

 sidebar_position: 1
 ---

-### making pages
+### Making pages

-pages are components that encapsulate the entire content of a route of your website they are made just like the components but these page components are passed into a router so they get access to the router object and its methods through its first parameter
+Pages are components that encapsulate the entire content of a route of your website.
+They are made just like the components but these page components are passed into a router so they get access to the router object and its methods through its first parameter.

 ```js title="homePage.js"
 import coursel from 'coursel.js';